Search:

 Gentleness

-He would have preferred to come to them in meekness and deal with their sins in a gentle manner, but their own attitude made this difficult.
-He was not interested in making them cringe before him, but in correcting them and offering them a chance to respond and be restored.
+He would have preferred to come to them in meekness and talk in a gentle manner, but their own attitude made this difficult.
+He was not interested in making them cringe, but in offering them a chance to respond and be restored.
 He ends by saying, “Shall I come unto you with a rod or in love?” (v.
 21).
 It is all up to them.
 Paul is giving instruction on how to handle personal relationships:

-2. Present a model - People will always follow what you do and not what you say.
+b.
+Present a model – People will always follow what you do, not what you say.

-3. Preserve liberty - Admonish, not command.
+c.
+Preserve liberty – Admonish; don’t command.
 Give liberty for making a choice.

 Application